[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 Alternative names: CSS

 Technical Criteria are operational quality indicators, designed to assess a technical area.
-They rely on the measurement of compliance with a set of Quality Rules, Distributions, and Measures that assess a technical domain or area.
+They rely on the measurement of compliance with a set of specific Quality Rules, Distributions, and Measures that assess a specific technical domain or area.
 Their grade is based upon contributing Quality Rules, Quality Distributions and Quality Measures grades.

 Also known as Design Debt is the accumulated amount/cost of rework that will be necessary to correct and/or recover from the deviation between the current design of the system, versus that which is minimally complex yet sufficiently complete to ensure correctness & consistency for timely delivery.
 This effort grows more than linearly over time as a system becomes bigger and more complex.